Coupled bialgebras and Lions trees: Lions-Taylor expansions

 \subsection{Lions-Taylor expansions and coupled structures}

 We start by considering how we should represent a Taylor expansion for a function of the form

+where $I$ is an index set.
 To answer this, we consider a derivative constructed on the so-called `Wasserstein space' of probability measures with finite second moment.
 For any $p\geq 1$, let $\cP_p(\bR^e)$ be the set of all probability measures on $\big( \bR^e, \cB(\bR^e) \big)$.
 This is equipped with the $\bW^{(p)}$-Wasserstein distance defined by:

 the infimum being taken with respect to all the probability measures $\Pi$ on the product space $\bR^e \times \bR^e$ with $\mu$ and $\nu$ as respective $e$-dimensional marginal laws.